 What if my own health insurance is terminated after I used it to waive the College’s insurance?

-If your health insurance coverage is terminated, you must contact Gallagher Koster at 1.877.320.1711 or email@example.com, within 30 days of the termination date, for information on how you may purchase health insurance directly from the insurance company.
+If your health insurance coverage is terminated, you must contact Gallagher Student Health at 1.877.320.1711 or email@example.com, within 30 days of the termination date, for information on how you may purchase health insurance directly from the insurance company.